ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/default_tsys.rst

 * :math:`T_{sky}` is the sky temperature
 * :math:`T_{amb}` is the ambient temperature

-Here we assume a receiver temperature calculated from:
+The forward efficiency (:math:`\eta_{eff}`) is set to **MARK TO ADD VALUE**, consistent with the forward efficiencies used in **MARK TO DESCRIBE WHERE WE GOT OUR VALUES FROM**.
+How the atmospheric transmittance and :math:`T_{sky}` are derived is explained in more detail below, and :math:`T_{amb}` is set to a fixed value of **MARK TO ADD VALUE AND EXPLAIN WHY**.

+The receiver temperature is the only instrument dependent component of the above equation, and we assume a reasonably efficient instrument near the quantum limit.
+Specifically:

 .. math::
     T_{rx} = \frac{5h\nu}{k}

-where the factor of 5 is a conservative estimate of the receiver temperature that could be reached and

-* :math:`h` is the Planck constant
+where :math:`h` and :math:`k` are the Planck and Boltzmann constants (respectively), :math:`\nu` is the frequency of the observation, and the factor 5 is a conservative estimate of how close to the quantum limit receivers can get.
+The fundamental limit achievable when including mixer and Local oscilator terms is 3, but most receivers do not achieve that efficiency.

-The sky temperature is calculated as:
+The sky temperature and transmission are **MARK TO UPDATE THIS SECTION BASED ON EMAIL DISCUSSIONS** is calculated as:

 .. math::
     T_{sky} = (1-\mathfrak{t})\times T_{atm} + T_{cmb}